 But you don’t.
 Why is that?
 WordPress migration sounds frightening to most.
 No website owner wants to take the time to transfer their files to the new hosting company.
 Even worse, many website owners fear they will lose data.

-There’s no reason why you should fear a WordPress website migration.
+There’s no reason why you should fear a migration.
 Pressable is the perfect solution.
-With Pressable’s easy migration strategy, you can migrate your website quickly and efficiently.
+With Pressable’s easy migration strategy, you can migrate your managed hosted WordPress website quickly and efficiently.
 Not only that, but Pressable’s platform can support 10 website migrations and even more.

 So, how does Pressable work?